Evan Sharp: Career

-On October 14, 2021, Pinterest announced that Sharp would leave his post as a Chief Design & Creative Officer at the company to join Jony Ive's LoveFrom.
+On October 14, 2021, Pinterest announced that Sharp would leave his post as a chief design & creative officer at the company to join LoveFrom.
 Sharp will reportedly stay on Pinterest's board of directors and serve as the company's advisory.

-Honors and awards
+Honors and Awards

-In 2018, Jony Ive, British industrial designer and outgoing Chief Design Officer (CDO) of Apple, chose Sharp as the figure in technology he believes will change the future.
+In 2018, Jony Ive, British industrial designer and outgoing chief design officer (CDO) of Apple, chose Sharp as the figure in technology he believes will change the future.
 Interviewed by Wired Magazine, Ive said about Sharp: “He understands that complex problems can be simplified and often resolved visually.
 Nuance and subtlety characterize his work.
 He doesn’t just address a functional imperative.”

 Sharp was named one of the most creative people in business by Fast Company in 2014.

 Personal life

 Sharp married Christina McBride in 2014.
 He resides in San Francisco, California.
 According to Forbes, he is worth an estimated $1 billion as of 2018.